 73. Use cashback rewards cards.

-There are a lot of credit cards out there that are offering cash back for purchases.
-Some of the common one and the ones I use are Chase Freedom and Discover.
-They have quarterly categories in which you can earn 5% cash back on your purchases.
+There are a lot of credit cards out there that are offering cashback for purchases.
+Some of the common ones and the ones I use are Chase Freedom and Discover.
+They have quarterly categories in which you can earn 5% cashback on your purchases.

 74. Pay premiums annually instead of monthly if you can.